marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

     - Request/response contracts modeled with DTOs (`IngestRequestDto`, `MetricDto`) and validated via `class-validator` / `class-transformer`.
     - Basic API key authentication for device ingest using `ApiKeyAuthGuard` + `ApiKeyService` and the `Authorization: Bearer <INGEST_API_KEY>` header.
     - Domain-level logging (`ingest_success`, `ingest_db_error`) emitted as structured JSON via `nestjs-pino`.
+    - MQTT ingest adapter implemented as `MqttIngestListener`, connecting to Mosquitto and subscribing to the `devices/{deviceId}/metrics` topic pattern.
+    - MQTT messages are transformed into `IngestRequestDto` instances and delegated to `IngestService`, so HTTP and MQTT share the same ingest pipeline.
+    - Per-channel ingest logging is supported via an optional context on `IngestService.ingest(...)` (`channel = "http" | "mqtt"`).
   - **Storage module**
     - Minimal time-series persistence pipeline implemented through `TimeseriesStorageService`.
     - PostgreSQL table `metric_readings(device_id, metric_name, ts, value)` created as the initial storage for metric readings, with basic indexes.